troyhacks/MoonLight/docs/general/gettingstarted.md

       <img width="90" src="https://github.com/user-attachments/assets/588d0854-bac1-4b70-8931-ba6db4c94248" />

-    * Go to the file you want to change e.g. [ModuleAnimations.h](https://github.com/ewoudwijma/MoonBase/blob/background-script/src/custom/ModuleAnimations.h), press edit and make the changes.
+    * Go to the file you want to change press edit and make the changes.
 E.g. change executable.execute("main") to executable.executeAsTask("main")
     * Press Commit Changes..., enter a commit message and an extended description, Press Commit Changes
     * Go back to the homepage of your fork [myfork/MoonBase](https://github.com/ewoudwijma/MoonBase).
 There is a message inviting to create a Pull Request.
 Press Compare & pull request.